waldronlab/cmgdClick/README.md

 ## Installation

 1. Download the repo.
-For example with the GH client:
+For example, with the GH client:

 ```bash
 gh repo clone waldronlab/cMDClick